 If you do a search for “generational difference in the workplace myth” you’ll pull up a ton of articles from supposed experts and research scientists out there that deny generational differences exist.
 Don’t fall prey to this thinking.
 Much like the people that put videos denying work-life balance exists and then go on to explain a variation of the exact thing they are denying; many of the generational articles actually end up acknowledging ageism in a varied way.

 Ways to collaborate across generations

-Whether you find yourself and organization needing a turnaround or simply a little improvement, these areas a great place to start.
+Whether you find yourself and your organization needing a turnaround or simply a little improvement, these areas are a great place to start.

 1. Keep expectations high.
 One of the classic stereotypes is that no generation can complete a task or project as well as the one that you are a part of.
 As a result, we lower our expectations in dealing with other generations.
 Keep your expectations high.
 You get what you expect and inspect.
 One of the most common self-fulfilling prophecies out there reads, “Low expectations.”

 2. Find Commonality.
 We will cover items that are common across all generations in Ep 199: Commonality across generations.
 Remember that there is often shared commonality on a personal level just below the surface.
 You just need to be intentional in finding out what that is.
 Were you both in scouts or the military?
 Do you share the same hobbies?
 Movie or music taste?
 Are you both foodies?
 Into sports?
 There are many avenues to build a bond with someone that has nothing to do with your generation.
 Use this to build a relational bond that will help your working relationship.

 3. Connect the talent.
 Yes, different generations have different communication preferences, personal work values, and challenges, but talent is talent.
 Everyone is talented in some regard.
 Understand what each person’s unique talent is and give them a chance to utilize it and show it off to others.
 It makes the person feel valued and appreciated and it helps to break misconceptions with other generations.